Oct 17, 2025

 97% would recommend the initiative to other companies, validating its effectiveness.

-75% experience a noticeable improvement in their mood after sessions.
+75% experience a noticeable improvement in their mood after the sessions.

-These data demonstrate that investing in the well-being of your team generates a tangible return, creating a positive cycle of happier, more engaged, and productive employees.
+These data demonstrate that investing in your team's well-being generates a tangible return, creating a positive cycle of happier, more engaged, and productive employees.

-We address the most common doubts about psychosocial risks
+We address the most common questions about psychosocial risks

 At this point, it is normal to have loose ends.
-The prevention of psychosocial risks is a broad area, filled with legal and operational nuances.
+The prevention of psychosocial risks is a broad field, full of legal and operational nuances.

-To ensure you have no doubts, we have gathered the questions that HR leaders and managers in Mexico ask us the most and answered them directly.
-We want you to feel completely confident in making decisions, equipped not only with the "what" and "why" but especially with the "how" to put it into practice.
+To ensure you have no doubts, we gathered the questions that human resources leaders and managers in Mexico ask us the most and answered them directly.
+We want you to feel completely confident to make decisions, equipped not only with the "what" and the "why," but especially with the "how" to put it into practice.

-Is my company really obligated to comply with NOM-035?
+Is my company really required to comply with NOM-035?

 Yes, the short answer is that NOM-035 is mandatory for any workplace in Mexico.
-However, the level of responsibility changes dramatically based on the size of your team.
+However, the level of responsibility changes dramatically depending on the size of your team.

-Up to 15 collaborators: Responsibilities are the most basic.
+Up to 15 collaborators: The responsibilities are the most basic.
 The main task is to establish and disseminate a policy for the prevention of psychosocial risks and promote a favorable environment.

-From 16 to 50 collaborators: In addition to the above, the company must identify and analyze psychosocial risk factors, which usually involves applying the questionnaires mandated by the norm.
+From 16 to 50 collaborators: In addition to the above, the company must identify and analyze psychosocial risk factors, which usually involves applying the questionnaires set forth by the regulation.

-More than 50 collaborators: Here, the obligations are the most complete.
-They include everything mentioned earlier, plus evaluations of the organizational environment, conducting medical examinations on exposed employees, and the obligation to maintain detailed records.
+More than 50 collaborators: Here, the obligations are the most comprehensive.
+They include all of the above, plus evaluations of the organizational environment, the practice of medical exams for exposed employees, and the obligation to maintain detailed records.

-The first step is to place your company in the correct category to comply with what is just and necessary.
+The first step is to position your company in the correct category to comply with what is fair and necessary.

-Although they are used as synonyms in daily conversation, it is essential to understand that they are not the same.
+Although in everyday usage they are used as synonyms, it is essential to understand that they are not the same.
 If you confuse them, you risk applying solutions that do not address the root problem.

-Work-related stress is defined by over-involvement.
-The person feels overwhelmed by pressure, lives in a constant state of urgency, and while they continue to fight, that effort causes brutal physical and emotional exhaustion.
+Work stress is characterized by overinvolvement.
+The person feels overwhelmed by pressure, lives in a constant state of urgency, and although they continue to fight, that effort causes a brutal physical and emotional weariness.

-In contrast, burnout (or professional burnout syndrome) is a state of total disconnection.
-The person no longer fights; they simply "jumped ship".
-Their emotions dull, giving way to cynicism, chronic exhaustion, and a sense of emptiness and ineffectiveness.
-It is a much deeper issue.
+In contrast, burnout (or professional exhaustion syndrome) is a state of total disconnection.
+The person no longer fights; they have simply "jumped ship".
+Their emotions shut down, giving way to cynicism, chronic exhaustion, and a sense of emptiness and ineffectiveness.
+It is a much deeper problem.

 Stress, in manageable doses, can be a driver.
 Burnout is always a handbrake that paralyzes commitment and productivity.
-Its solution is not individual; it requires a structural intervention from the company.
+Its solution is not individual but requires a structural intervention from the company.

 How do I "sell" the investment in well-being to management?

-This is the million-dollar question for many well-being leaders.
-The best strategy is to speak the only language that all management understands: the return on investment (ROI).
-Present it not as an expense, but as a strategic investment that can be measured.
+This is the million-dollar question for many wellness leaders.
+The best strategy is to speak the only language that the entire management understands: the return on investment (ROI).
+Do not present it as an expense but as a strategic investment that can be measured.

 First, calculate the cost of doing nothing.
-How much is it currently costing the company in employee turnover, absenteeism, or mistakes due to exhaustion?
-Putting a number on these problems grabs any executive's attention.
+How much is employee turnover, absenteeism, or errors due to exhaustion currently costing the company?
+Putting a number to those problems captures the attention of any executive.

-Then, present the measurable benefits of well-being programs.
-Instead of saying "this will improve morale", use hard data.
-For example, support your claims with figures like those we have measured with our corporate clients: "Programs of this kind have shown an 83% reduction in stress among collaborators and a 95% increase in the perception that the company cares about them".
+Then, present the measurable benefits of wellness programs.
+Instead of saying "this will improve morale," use hard data.
+For example, rely on figures such as those we have measured with our corporate clients: "Programs of this type have shown an 83% reduction in stress among collaborators and a 95% increase in the perception that the company cares about them".

-Those numbers demonstrate that investing in well-being translates directly into a more loyal, focused, and productive team, positively impacting business results.
+These numbers demonstrate that investing in well-being directly translates into a more loyal, focused, and productive team, positively impacting business results.

 At Zen to Go, we know that building a healthy work environment is a marathon, not a sprint.
-Since 2019, we have been the strategic ally for companies throughout Mexico, helping them take firm steps toward a culture of real well-being.
+Since 2019, we have been the strategic ally of companies throughout Mexico, helping them make steady progress towards a real culture of well-being.

-If you are ready to transform your team’s health with practical and measurable solutions, like our corporate massages At the Desk or In the Shiatsu Chair, we are here to be your ally.
-Discover how we can bring well-being directly to your facilities in CDMX, Monterrey, Guadalajara, and more.
+If you are ready to transform your team's health with practical and measurable solutions, such as our corporate massages At Your Desk or In a Shiatsu Chair, we are here to be your ally.
+Discover how we can bring wellness directly to your facilities in CDMX, Monterrey, Guadalajara, and more.

 Visit us and transform your company's culture at https://www.zentogo.com.mx.